About KTH Formula Student

 The knowledge and experience gained from this project is invaluable.
 That opinion is shared among Lamborghini, Airbus, Ferrari F1 Team, Red Bull Racing, Northvolt, Einride, Scania, Volvo, Koenigsegg and all other companies that hired our former team members.
 The only way to fully understand what Formula Student is all about is by experiencing it for yourself.

-A: There is no experience we require our members to have, however it is good, but not necessary, if you have read courses relevant to the system you want to develop.
-Practical experience from other student organisations or hobby projects is also a positive.
+A: There is no experience we require our members to have, however some experience can be meriting.
+For example if you have read courses relevant to the system you want to develop.
+Or if you have practical experience from other student organisations or hobby projects.

-A: The new team is generally recruited during the autumn semester, with extra recruitment as needed.
-During the Autumn semester the car is designed and in the Spring it is manufactured.
+A: New team members are generally recruited during the autumn semester, with extra recruitment as needed.
+For our one year projects we design the car during the Autumn semester and in the Spring it is manufactured.
 Testing and competing is done during the summers.

 A: While physically possible, we strongly advise against having commitments other than Formula Student and University studies.
 This includes part time jobs.
 As we want people to be dedicated to the project at hand.

 A: That is absolutely true!
 Networking is a crucial part of running a Formula Student team.
 We usually attend over 15 unique events during a year.
 These events could be technical fairs, company visits, company events, KTH events, meet ups with other teams, pre-competition events and of course the competitions!
 Apart from the events that we are invited to, we also organise a lot of team building activities and after works!

 A: We encourage our members to put in at least 15 hours of work every week, on average.

 A: If you are motivated enough, everything is possible! 😉 (For competitions we hold tryouts within the team.)

 A: Beeing a part of KTH Formula Student prepares you for the future and you get a lot of experience and amazing friends.
 However we currently do not get Credits for being part of the team, unless you do a thesis with us.

 Get in touch